Christine White (actress): Television

 By the 1950s, White had left her home in New York City and relocated to Los Angeles, where she began to appear in television shows.
 Her first role was in 1952 in the series The Web, and she also starred in the horror film Macabre (1958), directed by William Castle.

-Over the course of her 24-year career, she performed in over 50 television series, including Bonanza, Have Gun – Will Travel, The Rifleman, The Loretta Young Show, The Untouchables, Father Knows Best, The Fugitive, and in three episodes of Perry Mason: "The Case of the Blushing Pearls", "The Case of the Curious Bride", and "The Case of the Demure Defendant".
+Over the course of her 24-year career, she performed in over 50 television series, including Bonanza, Have Gun – Will Travel, The Rifleman, The Loretta Young Show, The Untouchables, Father Knows Best, and The Fugitive, and in three episodes of Perry Mason: "The Case of the Blushing Pearls", "The Case of the Curious Bride", and "The Case of the Demure Defendant".

-In 1961, White was cast as Kitty in The Twilight Zone episode "Prime Mover", and later that same year she began performing as a regular character, Abigail Adams, in the situation comedy Ichabod and Me, which CBS broadcast for only one season.
+In 1961, White was cast as Kitty in The Twilight Zone episode "The Prime Mover", and later that same year she began performing as a regular character, Abigail Adams, in the situation comedy Ichabod and Me, which CBS broadcast for only one season.
 In 1963, White returned to work again on The Twilight Zone in the series' iconic episode "Nightmare at 20,000 Feet".
 Serving as the main supporting character in that episode, she portrays Julia Wilson, the wife of a terrified airplane passenger played by William Shatner.

 Author Gore Vidal noted in his memoir Palimpsest that White, "almost invariably got the (television) parts that my friend Joanne Woodward wanted."
 He continued, "When Joanne received the Academy Award (1957 - The Three Faces of Eve), I wired her, 'Where is Chris White tonight?'"

 Film

 White's acting was not limited to the stage and television series, as she also appeared in various feature films.
-Among these was a co-starring role in Man Crazy, produced and released by Security Pictures in 1953 and, in a smaller role, portraying the wife of a motorcycle cop in the 1973 "Dirty Harry" film Magnum Force.
+Among these was a co-starring role in Man Crazy, produced and released by Security Pictures in 1953, and in a smaller role, portraying the wife of a motorcycle cop in the 1973 Dirty Harry film sequel, Magnum Force.

 Personal life

-White reportedly had "a brief love affair" with actor James Dean.Later in life, she was an active part of the Evangelical Christian community.
+Later in life, she was an active member of the Evangelical Christian community.